El Corazón and the Funhouse are fantastic venues for bands to play. We have a great sound system, big stage, excellent

 Give us two to three weeks to listen to your music.
 While we try to get to everyone in a timely manner, we get tons of phone calls and emails every week, so this process takes time.
-If you haven’t heard back from us and are serious about booking a show here, please follow up via the email address provided above.
+If you haven’t heard back from us and are serious about booking a show here, please follow up via the email address provided below.

 If you see a night on our calendar you would fit on, let us know.
 If you have an idea for a full line up for your show, let us know that too!
 While everyone would like to headline a Friday or Saturday, or open for a nationally touring act, we would appreciate more business on weeknights, so don’t be afraid to take a show on one of those dates.